 Research various credit card offers to find low or no-fee balance transfer options.
 Look for promotions with introductory periods offering zero or reduced fees.

-Compare the APR rates, transfer limits, and terms and conditions of different cards before making a decision.
-Take note of any additional benefits like reward programs or cashback incentives.
+Before deciding, compare the APR rates, transfer limits, and terms and conditions of different cards.
+Note any additional benefits, such as reward programs or cashback incentives.

 Negotiating with Companies